Page last updated: January 2024

-If the person hasn’t already done so, it is a good time to appoint a substitute decision-maker, make an advance care directive and prepare a will.
+If the person with cancer hasn’t already done so, now is a good time to appoint a substitute decision-maker, make an advance care directive and prepare a will.
 These legal documents ensure that their wishes are recorded.
-This can involve a number of legal documents.

-Document appointing a substitute decision-maker
+Appointing a substitute decision-maker

-Advance care directive
+Making an advance care directive

 Preparing a will

-Many people want to make a will or update the one they have as their circumstances change.
+Many people want to make a will or update the one they have as their situation changes.
 Some carers choose to make or update their own will at the same time as the person with advanced cancer.
-This can help to make it feel like a normal, everyday process.

-Care at the end of life
+Caring at the end of life

-It can be confronting to talk about death and dying, but it is important to explore the options for where the person may die and to understand their wishes.
-Your wishes as the carer also need to be considered.
+It can be confronting to talk about death and dying, but it is important to discuss the options for where the person may die and to understand their wishes.
+As the carer, your wishes also need to be considered.

-Some carers feel guilty about handing over the everyday care to somebody else, but it can allow you to spend more time just being together.
+Some carers feel guilty about handing over the everyday care to others, but it can allow you to spend more time just being together.
 If you wish, you can assist the staff with physical duties.

 Ways to say goodbye

 Some people who are dying refuse to acknowledge it or may seem to be in denial.
 This might be because they prefer to focus on the present moment.

 They may also appreciate help creating a legacy, such as documenting their life in some way, creating a memory box of keepsakes, or writing letters to family and friends.

-Some carers experience anticipatory grief.
-This is the grief you feel when you are expecting the death of someone close to you.
+Some carers experience anticipatory grief, which is grief you feel when you are expecting the death of someone close to you.
 You may feel sad, down and depressed or become anxious.